Callander - Holiday Cottage - Farm visits & Barkers' Highland Beef

-We have kept pedigree Highlanders on our small farm for 33 years.
-They are wonderful animals - very handsome and lovely to look at, very hardy, long lived, good mothers, easy calvers, and of course produce wonderful beef.
+We have kept pedigree Highlanders on our small farm for 35 years.
+They are wonderful animals - handsome and lovely to look at, very hardy, long lived, good mothers, easy calvers, and of course produce wonderful beef.
 With proper handling and care, Highland Cattle are good natured, and easy to manage.
 They are well suited to "environmentally friendly farming systems" as wildlife conservation and habitat enhancement are two of our priorities here on the farm.

 Our cattle give us a great deal of enjoyment - they are smart, come when called, respond to their names, and are easy to work with once they trust you.
 Most of ours are happy to meet new people and enjoy being combed and groomed.
 So they are happy cattle, living laid-back stress-free lives.